India

 💡 newsR Knowledge: Other News Mentions

-Wales Wales Country in north-west Europe; part of the United Kingdom
+Wales Wales Country within the United Kingdom

 BBC Sport